 [§ 20-776] § 20-779 Surety.
 Unless otherwise required by New York state law, every provider must maintain in full force and effect, for the entire period during which the provider provides immigration assistance services and for one year after the provider ceases to do business as a provider of immigration assistance services, a bond, contract[,] of indemnity, or irrevocable letter of credit, payable to the people of the city of New York, in the principal amount of fifty thousand dollars.
 Such surety shall be for the benefit of any person who does not receive a refund of fees from the provider to which he or she is entitled, or is otherwise injured by the provider.
 The Commissioner on behalf of the person or the person in his or her own name may maintain an action against the provider and the surety.

 [§ 20-777] § 20-779.1 Penalties. a.
 (1) Criminal Penalties.
 Any provider who violates any provision of this subchapter shall be guilty of a class A misdemeanor.

 (2).
 Civil Penalties.
 Any provider of immigration assistance services who violates any provision of this subchapter or any rule or regulation promulgated hereunder shall be liable for a civil penalty of not less than [two hundred fifty] five hundred dollars nor more than [two thousand five hundred] five thousand dollars for the first violation and for each succeeding violation a civil penalty of not less than [five hundred] one thousand dollars nor more than [five] ten thousand dollars.

 b.
 A proceeding to recover any civil penalty authorized pursuant to the provisions of this section shall be commenced by the service of a notice of violation that shall be returnable to the administrative tribunal of the department of consumer affairs.

-a. actual compensatory and punitive damages or twenty five hundred dollars, whichever is greater;
+a. actual compensatory and punitive damages or two thousand five hundred dollars, whichever is greater;

 b. injunctive and declaratory relief;